vanhoangkha/Networking-fundamentals/Day24_Etherchannel.md

 Giao thức = What Giao thức the Etherchannel is using (in this case, LACP)

-“Ports” = the list of interfaces in the EtherChannel (P = bundled in Cổng-channel)
+“Ports” = the list of interfaces in the EtherChannel (P = bundled in Port-channel)

 OTHER FLAGS